 Research is investigating the role of probiotics in modulating the gut microbiome and their influence on gut health.

-A recent review of probiotic supplementation in healthy adults suggests there is little evidence of an effect in healthy people (see: Do probiotics have a beneficial effect on healthy adults?).
+A recent review of probiotic supplementation in healthy adults suggests there is little evidence of an effect in healthy people.

 However, in people with existing health conditions, there is research supporting a modest ability for specific probiotic strains to alleviate some disease symptoms such as gastrointestinal problems.
 The key is that many of the benefits appear to be strain-specific, so it is necessary to do a bit of research beforehand to make sure you get the right strains.

-Explore the research articles listed below to learn more about these insights and uncover further links between the gut microbiome and probiotics.
+Explore further research articles listed below to learn more about these insights and uncover further links between the gut microbiome and probiotics.

 Science blogs and digests